Werribee Park: Mansion

-In 1887, after Thomas Chirnside committed suicide, his brother Andrew Spencer Chirnside took over the running of the Werribee and all the holdings along with his sons.
+In 1887, after Thomas Chirnside died by suicide, his brother Andrew Spencer Chirnside took over the running of the Werribee and all the holdings along with his sons.
 When Andrew Chirnside died in 1890 of heart disease, his jewellery and other personal items were left to his wife, Mary Chirnside (née Begbie), for the term of her life and then to his sons, George Thomas Chirnside and John Percy Chirnside.
 Andrew Chirnside also bequeathed to his wife a legacy of £10,000, and an annuity of £5000 during her life to be paid out to her every six months.
 Lastly, Andrew Chirnside devised to his sons his interest in the Werribee Park and Point Cook Estates and all the other property of the partnership firm of Andrew Chirnside & Sons.
 One son, George Chirnside, inherited Werribee Park Mansion and surrounding lands while the younger brother, John Percy, inherited the rocky stone land above the railway line.
 Not surprisingly, this led to ill feelings, and when Percy purchased land and had Hamilton build "The Manor" in 1895–1896, George took out a court order to prevent Percy from using the word "Werribee" when naming his new mansion.

 From 1923 to 1973, Werribee Park Mansion was a Catholic seminary, Corpus Christi College.
 The wings, which are now the Mansion Hotel were added during that period.

 In 1996 episodes set in England for the television series The Genie From Down Under were shot at the mansion.
 Rooms in the house were used for American-based film The Pirate Movie, starring Kristy McNichol and Christopher Atkins.
 The mansion was also used in the 1976 film The Devil's Playground.

 In December 2007, the Werribee Park Mansion hosted two Elton John concerts as part of his Rocket Man Solo Tour.

 Every year the Werribee Mansion Grounds are used to host the Werribee Christmas Carols event, the harvest festival, the polo championships and since 2013 on New Year's Day, the Let Them Eat Cake music festival.